· 9 min read ·

 One Year with the CBI Covert Bumper: The Good, the Bad, and a New Partnership

-An honest review of the CBI Offroad Covert front bumper on a 2024 Tacoma Trailhunter after a year of hard use — winch fitment issues, sensor problems, a $1,500 repair bill, and why we're still partnering with CBI.
+An honest review of the CBI Offroad Covert front bumper on a 2024 Tacoma Trailhunter after a year of hard use, including winch fitment issues, a ruptured AC line, sensor problems, a $1,500 repair bill, and why we're still partnering with CBI.

-The CBI Offroad Covert front bumper has been on the Trailhunter for about a year now.
+CBI Offroad’s Covert front bumper has been on the Trailhunter for about a year now.
 It’s been through snow, sand, rocks, and thousands of miles of highway.
-This is a real-world review — not a sponsored promo piece with perfect lighting and zero complaints.
+This is a real-world review, not a sponsored promo piece with perfect lighting and zero complaints.
 There are things I love about this bumper, and things that cost me real money and real frustration.

 I’m also announcing a new partnership with CBI.
-We’re going to be working together going forward, and the deal is simple: I share real experiences with their products.
-The good and the bad.
+We’re going to be working together from here on out, and the deal is simple: I share real experiences with their products.
+Good and bad.
 No filters.
 That’s the only kind of content worth making, and it’s the only kind of partnership worth having.

 The Bumper Itself